midorikocak/resume/elaozer.md

 ## Personal Interests
 Music | Art History | Filmmaking | Creative writing | LGBTI & Human Rights | Politics | Family Issues | Public Relations | Humanistic activities

-> As a female transgender person interested in arts, humanity, human rights activism, spiritualistic studies, my main aim is to help other people with similar problems and raising awareness of Turkish people, however also the self awareness of people to help themselves.
+> As a person interested in arts, humanity, human rights activism, spiritualistic studies, my main aim is to help other people with social identity problems and raising awareness of Turkish people, however also the self awareness of people to help themselves.